Chaostellaire/AbiVim/README.md

 Keep in mind that you can also modify, the BrightComment group (defined by leadind '##') and Reapeat group color at the end of `abisyntax.vim`

-## Modifying the colorscheme linked colors.
+## Modifying the colorscheme linked colors

 To modify the colors used without the -c flag you need to edit the `setlink` hash table.
 The values assigned to each Keys is a predifined group that vim's knows by default and that is affected by your current colorscheme.
 To see each possible values you can use the vim command :